jesserogerson/BALparams/README.md

 a.
 If you set '-index' to be one of the available pre-set indexes, it will override any additional optional parameters you set.

 b.
 The code does not validate your optional parameters.
-So if you define a '-vlo' that is higher in than the defined '-vhi,' the code will NOT yell at you.
+So if you define a '-vlo' that is higher than the defined '-vhi,' the code will NOT yell at you.

 c.
 The code will print out the configuration of the variables each time it runs, so you will know what you set.